 Once you’ve captured your target audience’s attention and engaged them to the point of making a purchase, the work’s just begun.
 Now it’s time to focus on delighting your customers to keep the momentum of your flywheel going strong.
-Be sure to check out part 4 — our last segment in the flywheel video series — to help you do just that.
-Subscribe to our blog to stay in the know.

 Meanwhile, learn more about the life of a lead and the different phases of the buyer’s journey in our visual guide, The Life of a Lead: An Essential Infographic for Lead Generation & Nurturing.
 Just click the link below.